SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 }
 ~~~~

-As in the basic tutorial we need to wrap this function now such that the codi::EvaluationHelper can call it from its
+As in the basic tutorial we now need to wrap this function such that the codi::EvaluationHelper can call it from its own
 routines.
-As always there are multiple choices available, which are a function pointer, a function object and a lambda
+As always there are multiple choices available, being a function pointer, a function object or a lambda
 function.
-But before we present the different ways of implementing the functions objects we need to have a look which
+Before we present the different ways of implementing the functions objects we need to have a look at which
-interface is expected from the codi::EvaluationHelper.
+interface the codi::EvaluationHelper expects.

-In tutorial [B1](@ref TutorialB1) the expected interface is presented as:
+In tutorial [B1](@ref TutorialB1) the presented interface is:
 ~~~~{.cpp}
 template<typename Real>
 void func(std::vector<Real> const &x, std::vector<Real> &y);
 ~~~~
 which is already generalized for the computation type.
 The codi::EvaluationHelper will call the function object
-as `func(x,y)` where the type of `x` and `y` are vectors of CoDiPack types.
+as `func(x,y)` where the types of `x` and `y` are vectors of CoDiPack types.
 The vector type can be specified by the
 user in the more generalized `evalHandle` versions of the codi::EvaluationHelper.
-The expected function interface can
+The fully generalized function interface is:
-then be generalized for the vectors:
 ~~~~{.cpp}
 template<template<typename> class VecX, template<typename> class VecY, typename Real> void func(VecX<Real> const &x, VecY<Real> &y);
 ~~~~
 `VecX` and `VecY` are the types of the vectors the user can provide for the storage of the data. `Real` is the CoDiPack
 type used for the evaluation.
 Since the instantiation of such templates is quite cumbersome and also the auto deduction
-of the template parameters might have some problems, the template template parameters can be left out and be replaced
+of the template parameters might be problematic, the template template parameters can be left out and be replaced
 with regular template parameters:
 ~~~~{.cpp}
 template<typename VecX, typename VecY>